 In line with British Triathlon Federation rules you must be at least 18 years old to take part in this race.

-Registration for the Standard Duathlon will take place on Saturday afternoon and also before the race on Sunday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.
+Registration for the Standard Duathlon will take place on Sunday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.

 Registration is usually located in Llanberis, on the field situated next to the Community Centre - LL55 4UR.